RikkieBobby/Project3_Disney_Trivia/README.md

 The following steps were then taken:
 1. Log in to [Heroku](https://dashboard.heroku.com/apps) or create an account.
-2. On the main page click the button labelled New in the top right corner and from the drop-down menu select "Create New App".
+2. On the main page click the button labeled New in the top right corner and from the drop-down menu select "Create New App".
 3. Enter a unique and meaningful app name.
 4. Next select your region.
 5. Click on the Create App button.